-Signs of Safety has been adopted by Nottingham City's Children's Services as the overarching practice framework for all of its work with children and families.
+Signs of Safety (SOS) has been adopted by Nottingham City Council Children’s Services as the overarching practice framework for all of its work with children and families.
+It describes a purposeful and collaborative way of working with families to secure the best outcomes for children and young people.